llassila23/llassila23/README.md

 - 👋 Hi, I’m Lucas Lassila
 - 👀 I am a first year student at Whatcom Community College in Bellingham WA.
-- I am intrested in Engineering and will likely major in ComputerScience or Electircal Engineering
+- I am intrested in Engineering and will likely major in Computer Science or Electircal Engineering
 - 🌱 I am primarily using Java for my coding projects but am slowly working on C++ on the side.
-- 💞️ I find that the more I learn about computer science, electrical systems and mechanical systems, The more interconnected they appear to become.
+- 💞️ I find that the more I learn about computer science, electrical systems and mechanical systems, the more interconnected they appear to become.
 This exciting from an engineering perspective.
 - 📫

 <!---